TOOLS FOR MANAGING ANXIETY

-Top Tips For How To Manage Anxiety at Shine Salons in Stoke Newington, London
+Top Tips For How To Manage Anxiety by Marian Fixler

 SH Marian F photoAs an acupuncturist and advanced EFT (Emotional Freedom Technique) tapping practitioner, I was fortunate to have been able to continue working over the last two years of the pandemic, both in person and on-line.
 I worked with people individually and also offered group tapping sessions both for clients and practitioners.
 As well as developing a new area of clinical practice, namely treating people with Long Covid from the spring of 2020, working with people with anxiety became more prevalent.